asyasah/asyasah/README.md

 ### :frog: hi there, i'm Asya

 - 🎓 currently a student (yandex practicum data analytics).
-- 🌸 looking to collaborate: excited about the prospect of collaboration within the data analytics community
+- 🌸 looking to collaborate: excited about the prospect of working together within the data analytics community

 ---